Terminal-1/School-Bookmarklets-Hack-UNBLOCKER/README.md

 # School-Bookmarklets-Hack
-These are made by me, If any problems please make sure to tell me.
-PLEASE READ.ME FIRST!
-Bookmarklets is a type of code you can add into your extensions and do what ever you would like with it!
-HAVE FUN
+Instructions
+Go to top of page then add book mark for URL type in the code for name add what ever you would like!GO Go to google first type in google.com!